jsvgoncalves/origindevel/README.md

 #### Before using oc:

 (These steps will be automated later)
-* `source /scripts/1-export-config` set config ENV variables for openshift. - needs to be set everytime you log in.
+* `source /scripts/1-export-config` set config ENV variables for openshift. - needs to be set every time you log in.
 * `/scripts/2-create-registry-and-router` - creates a registry and router, needs to be run only once.
 * `/scripts/3-create-project` - creates a demo project username is `demo` pass: `a`.
 * `/scripts/4-create-image-streams` - creates most used image streams.